Visits to museums, exhibitions, lectures, etc.

 Saturday, October 16 and Sunday, October 24 – St. Michael’s

-In order to emphasize the cosmopolitan character of the Laguna in the Glass Association, which it is worth noting has as its defining element the production of wine, a basic element of Italian and Mediterranean culture, we wanted to invite our foreign members (“foresti,” in Venetian) to propose delicacies from their national cuisines to taste them all together.
+In order to emphasize the cosmopolitan character of the Laguna nel bicchiere Association, which it is worth noting has as its defining element the production of wine, a basic element of Italian and Mediterranean culture, we wanted to invite our foreign members (“foresti,” in Venetian) to propose the delicacies of their national cuisines to taste them all together.

 Fra Mauro’s Short History of the World Map

-The island of St. Michael, where Laguna’s winery in the glass is located, was home from 1212 to 1817 to a monastery of the Benedictine order of Camaldolese.
+The island of St. Michael, where Laguna’s winery in the glass is located, was the site of a monastery of the Benedictine order of Camaldolese from 1212 to 1817.

-Fra’ Mauro’s fame today is internationally recognized, so much so that a crater and adjacent plateau on the visible side of the Moon were also named after him.
+Friar Mauro’s fame today is internationally recognized, so much so that a crater and the adjacent plateau on the visible side of the Moon have also been named after him.

 The publication, promoted by Laguna in the Glass, is available at St. Michael’s, and will also be available during our traveling initiatives.